-BehaviorHelp cases were primarily assigned to either the A-State CHS technical assistance team (70%), Project PLAY (28%), or were worked jointly between agencies (2%).
-A small number of cases (N = 10) were supported by phone and email through DHS/DCCECE.
+BehaviorHelp cases were assigned to the A-State CHS technical assistance team as lead (68.7%), Project PLAY as lead (29.6%), or supported by phone and email with DHS/DCCECE as lead (N=33, 1.7%).
+Within these assigned cases, the work of the lead agency was supplemented with assistance from a partner agency 1% of the time.
 These numbers exclude the cases that were not assigned outside of DHS/DCCECE for various reasons (attempts to contact school were unsuccessful, parent had already moved child, etc.).
 In some cases, A-State CHS and Project PLAY staff also collaborated with early childhood special education professionals.

-Of the 1573 cases that the BH team has closed across all fiscal years, 41 children were expelled (3%).
-Most children (64%) remained in the center that initiated the BH referral, with 86% of those still in the same classroom as intake.
-In 8% of cases, parents withdrew the child from the program.
-Sometimes these withdrawals can be indicators of what is termed a 'soft expulsion', in which parents feel unable to keep their child enrolled due to frequent calls about behavior or requests to pick up the child.
+Of the 2249 cases that the BH team has closed across all fiscal years, 57 children were expelled (3%).
+Most children (73%) remained in the center that initiated the BH referral, with 86% of those still in the same classroom as intake.
+In 11% of cases, parents withdrew the child from the program.
+Sometimes these withdrawals can be indicators of what is termed a 'soft expulsion,' in which parents feel unable to keep their child enrolled due to frequent calls about behavior or requests to pick up the child.
 Other times the parent may withdraw the child for other reasons entirely, and we do not have data on the reason for the withdrawal.
-Other children were transferred to another center (4%).
-In 9 of 60 transfers, the decision to transfer was recommended and facilitated by the BehaviorHelp team with the support of the parents, while most transfers were the decision of the parent and/or program alone.
-The remaining children changed centers due to aging out or graduating, or moving out of the area.
+Other children were transferred to another center (5%).
+In 11 of 102 transfers, the decision to transfer was recommended and facilitated by the BehaviorHelp team with the support of the parents, while most transfers were the decision of the parent and/or program alone.
+The remaining children changed centers due to aging out or graduating or moving out of the area.